Advertisement

 What is stamp duty and how much will you pay in 2026?

-First-time buyer zero threshold
+First-time buyer nil-rate threshold

 Additional property surcharge